 Editorial food photography can be hard to define.
 By definition, editorial food photography cannot be an advertisement or paid for by any food business, yet sometimes this is a clandestine aspect of its process.
 Also, it appears in magazines, newspapers, and online publications, basically anywhere informational articles are published.
-Food magazines are editorial in nature because they produce original content that doesn’t directly advertise, but rather informs.
+Food magazines are editorial in nature because they produce original content that doesn’t directly advertise, but rather instructs or informs.

-Another aesthetic trademark of editorial food photography is that the dish or food item might only occupy part of the scene.
+The aesthetic trademark of editorial food photography is that the dish or food item might only occupy part of the scene.
 Just as important as the food, is the style of the photo.
 First, because ordinary shots just aren’t as intriguing.
 Remember, editors want to captivate the reader and sell magazines.
 And secondly, because it must match the aesthetic of the magazine in which it is published, many of which tend to have flashy and artistic layouts and design.
 Photographers who have developed a signature style that congeals with the publication’s style are the ones sought after.
 If a magazine like Bon Appétit commissions the editorial work, then the photographer will be required to provide extremely impressive, yet fairly traditional shots.
 Most editorial photography needs to fit a magazine’s overall brand aesthetics and style.

 If working for a magazine like Gather Journal, more artsy and alternative photos could be preferred.
 Each magazine has an editor who ensures that all elements of the magazine, such as typography, photography, who they interview, or where they are available for purchase, coincide to further a particular direction.
-Because style matters about as much as content in editorial food photography, high-end publications seek not just technically talented artists, but those who have an innovative look.
+Because style matters about as much as content in editorial food photography, high-end publications seek not just technically talented food photographers, but those who have an innovative look.

 It is important to remember that editorial food photography tells a story, as this is one characteristic that sets it apart from other categorizations.
 For that reason the imagery may not even contain food.
 In order to visually cover an article that focuses on a famous chef’s difficult past and how it has influenced his food, portraits would probably be necessary.
 Whatever is included in the frame must in some way add to the reader’s understanding of the subject, whether literally or symbolically.